rexhip/rexhip/README.md

           http://github.com/olab84/sn7mb
 ```

-All though the new plc-series from Siemens has built in support for modbus.
+All though the new PLC's series from Siemens has built in support for modbus.
 The opinion of the author is that modbus can be done slightly easier with an abstraction layer on top of mb_master or mb_client.
 This apply especially if there is a lot of modbus devices connected to one bus.

 ```
 // A modbus RTU example that illustrate the library.
 Support for modbus tcp is also included.